Miloš Milojević (footballer): Hammarby IF

 On 13 June 2021, Milojević was appointed new head coach of Hammarby IF in Allsvenskan, following the sacking of Stefan Billborn.
 He signed a contract until the end of 2024.

 He led the side to the play-off round of the 2021–22 UEFA Europa Conference League, after eliminating Maribor (4–1 on aggregate) and FK Čukarički (6–4 on aggregate), where the club was knocked out by Basel on penalties (4–4 on aggregate).

 On 13 December 2021, Milojević was sacked by Hammarby IF, after he had sought a move to Norwegian side Rosenborg BK and visited Trondheim without Hammarby's permission, in a deal that ultimately fell through.
 The club's board called his behavior "unacceptable" and stated that they had "lost all their trust" in Milojević.

 Malmö FF

 On 7 January 2022, Milojević was appointed new head coach of the reigning Allsvenskan champions Malmö FF, following the departure of Jon Dahl Tomasson.
-Milojević was relieved of his duties on 29 July 2022, the day after Malmö FF lost in the qualifying round of the 2022-23 UEFA Champions League to Lithuanian side FK Žalgiris by an aggregate score of 3-0.
+Milojević was relieved of his duties on 29 July 2022, the day after Malmö FF lost in the qualifying round of the 2022–23 UEFA Champions League to Lithuanian side FK Žalgiris by an aggregate score of 3–0.

+Return to Red Star Belgrade

+Milojević became the head coach of Red Star Belgrade for the 2022–23 season, where he managed to secure the domestic double, Serbian SuperLiga and Serbian Cup.

+Al Wasl

+Milojević managed to achieve the domestic double with Emirati club Al Wasl in the 2023–24 season, securing both the UAE Pro League and UAE President's Cup.

+Sharjah

+In June 2025, Milojević signed a two-year contract with fellow Emirati club Sharjah.